seruva19/flare/README.md

 EARLY PROTOTYPE, WORK IN PROGRESS :sleeping:

+11/12/2024: I'm not quite sure about the concept of this; it feels somewhat outdated, especially after seeing [SwiftEdit](https://swift-edit.github.io/).
+Perhaps the identity of this development should be tweaked.
+For now, it's currently in a hiatus state.

 ## Concept

 The initial idea was to replicate DALL-E 3's chat-like iterative drawing pipeline.